ryanpmiller/devtools-theme/README.md

 8. Click on "Load unpacked extension"

-9. Select the "custom" directory under the devtools-theme directory you've cloned
+9. Select the "soda" directory under the devtools-theme directory you've cloned

 10. Enjoy your new Dev Tools theme